 As Shawmut’s Director of Luxury Homes, I launched and managed a new Luxury Homes Division.
 Ultimately I became West Region Director, responsible for work across all business lines in every Western city (including San Francisco, Las Vegas, San Diego and Santa Barbara) that Shawmut serves.

 My renovation of Santa Anita Park won the Los Angeles Business Journal’s award for Development of the Year.
 I managed the design and build teams for the celebrated restaurant Felix Trattoria in Venice.
-My work has been featured in Architectural Digest, The Montecito Collection, Elle Décor, C Magazine, Angeleno Magazine, The Real Deal, Dirt, The Los Angeles Times, The Wall Street Journal, Architizer, on CNN and on NBC’s Open House, among other media outlets.
+My work has been featured in Architectural Digest, AD Open Door, The Montecito Collection, Elle Décor, C Magazine, Angeleno Magazine, The Real Deal, Dirt, The Los Angeles Times, The Wall Street Journal, Architizer, on CNN and on NBC’s Open House, among other media outlets.
 Los Angeles Architects has acknowledged me on its list of the Ten Best Luxury Builders in Los Angeles.

 For years I served on the Global Education Advisory Board of Save The Children, helping steer that organization in the deployment of their school-building resources.
 My wife and I also raised the funds to build a primary school in Nanchengwa, Malawi and we traveled there to participate in construction of that school, making bricks with our hands.
 I’ve served on the board of the Center for Innovation Education at Rutgers University which teaches Customer Experience strategies in business, something I was closely identified with excellence in at Shawmut.

 I did my undergraduate work at Princeton University and my graduate work at Yale University and at Harvard University’s Graduate School of Design where I studied Integrated Project Management.
 My own home is my favorite house in Los Angeles — a Spanish Colonial Revival designed by the great Alden Cusick.